Home Funerals

 A class for all humans ready to reconnect with an ancient truth: deathcare belongs to us all.

-Everyone can do this work, and everyone is welcome.
+We can all do this work, we’ve simply forgotten how.
+It’s time to reclaim the ancestral wisdom and hands-on practices that have guided humanity for millennia.
 This class is perfect for death doulas, caregivers, lovers of those who are at the end of life, and the death-curious.

 Lauren